netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ## Claiming on an older, deprecated version of the Agent

-With the introduction of our new architecture, Agents running versions lower than v1.32.0 can face this problem, so we reccomend to [update the Netdata Agent](https://learn.netdata.cloud/docs/agent/packaging/installer/update) and try re-claiming.
+With the introduction of our new architecture, Agents running versions lower than v1.32.0 can face this problem, so we reccomend to [update the Netdata Agent](https://learn.netdata.cloud/docs/agent/packaging/installer/update).

 ## Network or other temporary issue connecting to the Cloud